Filter Tags

 Ingervo / Alvar Aalto Museum

-His conception of architecture is essentially determined by the emotional design of space.
-After neoclassical and functional beginnings in the 1920s and 1930s, Alvar Aalto found his own style.
-Characteristic motifs are the wave, the fan, the sloping roof and the round column as a space-structuring element.
-In a typical way, function and form are combined to form a unity of design.
+His concept of architecture is essentially determined by the emotional design of space.
+After his neoclassical and functional beginnings in the 1920s and 1930s, Alvar Aalto developed his very own style.
+Characteristic motifs are the wave, the fan, the sloping roof and the round support as a space-structuring element.
+In a typical manner, function and form combine to form a creative unit.

-Alvar Aalto left behind a very extensive body of work with more than 500 projects - around half of which were actually built.
-Outside Finland, too, a large number of different buildings bear witness to a long and intensive design activity.
+Alvar Aalto left behind a very extensive oeuvre with more than 500 projects - around half of which were actually built.
+Even outside Finland, a large number of different buildings bear witness to a long and intensive design activity.
 Alvar Aalto built in the USA, Iceland, Italy, France and Switzerland.
 He designed projects for Iraq and Iran and left his mark on the young Federal Republic of Germany.

-In a long period of planning and building activity between 1958 and 1965, the Finnish architect left behind a significant body of work in Wolfsburg that is hard to match outside Scandinavia.
-With the Alvar Aalto Culture House at the Town Hall Market (1958 to 1962) as well as the Heilig-Geist Community Center at Klieversberg (1959 to 1962) and the Stephanus Church in the Detmerode district (1962 to 1968), three of the six buildings that Alvar Aalto was able to realize in Germany can be found in Wolfsburg.
-Few people know that he also participated in the competition for the Wolfsburg Theater in 1965 with an extensive urban planning contribution, which was won, however, by Hans Scharoun.
+In a long period of planning and building activity between 1958 and 1965, the Finnish architect left behind a significant body of work in Wolfsburg that is almost unparalleled outside Scandinavia.
+With the Alvar Aalto Kulturhaus on the Rathausmarkt (1958 to 1962), the Heilig-Geist community center on Klieversberg (1959 to 1962) and the Stephanuskirche in the Detmerode district (1962 to 1968), Wolfsburg is home to three of the six buildings that Alvar Aalto was able to realize in Germany.
+Few people know that he also took part in the 1965 competition for the Wolfsburg Theater with an extensive urban planning contribution, which was won by Hans Scharoun.

 • Zaha Hadid